gatenbysanderson/pdf-generator-sdk/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/gatenbysanderson/pdf-generator-sdk/tags).

-## License

-This project is licensed under the proprietary License.